Information about Pyritinol

 Pyritinol belongs to a class of drugs called nootropic agents.
 It works by promoting the brain`s glucose reuptake and is often prescribed for various cerebrovascular disorders.

-Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Altered taste, Gastrointestinal discomfort, Insomnia, Mood swings, Restlessness
+Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Taste change, Gastrointestinal discomfort, Insomnia (difficulty in sleeping), Mood swings, Restlessness

 - Pyritinol should be taken with food, preferably at the same time every day.

 - Take it early in the morning to prevent insomnia later that night.